-Morwenna is principal cello of the Orchestra of St Paul's, and she performs regularly as guest principal with the London Philharmonic Orchestra, as well as being a regular player with the London Symphony Orchestra, the Philharmonia Orchestra, and the Academy of St Martin in the Fields.
-She can be heard playing on soundtracks for many films, television series, and video games, as well as on numerous classical recordings, both as an orchestral player and, most recently, on a recording of Grazyna Bacewicz's Cello Quartet.
+Morwenna is principal cello of Covent Garden Sinfonia and she performs regularly as guest principal with the London Philharmonic Orchestra, as well as being a regular player with the London Symphony Orchestra, the Philharmonia Orchestra, and the Academy of St Martin in the Fields.
+She can be heard playing on soundtracks for many films, television series, and video games, as well as on numerous classical recordings, both as an orchestral player and, most recently, in Grazyna Bacewicz's Cello Quartet.

 She has given solo performances at the Purcell Room, Wigmore Hall, Leeds Town Hall, The Reid Concert Hall in Edinburgh and in King's College Chapel, Cambridge, and she has appeared as soloist in concertos by Elgar, Saint-Saëns and Schumann, Tchaikovsky's Variations on a Rococo Theme, the Dvorak Rondo, and, with the Del Mar Piano Trio, the Beethoven Triple Concerto.
 Recent concerto appearances include performances of the Brahms Double Concerto with violinist Francesca Barritt and conductor Ben Palmer with Stamford Chamber Orchestra, Aylesbury Symphony Orchestra and Farnborough Symphony Orchestra.